vermo7en/GSCopywriting/src/pages/faq.md

           fast as you need.
       - title: What makes your copy so effective?
         content: |
-          Yes of course!
-I am happy to share samples on request.
+          I am so happy you asked!
+I simply think and grow rich.
     grid_cols: two
     grid_gap_horiz: medium
     grid_gap_vert: medium